vlsienthusiast00x/edge_ai_workshop/Module_2/module2.md

 1. Open Freedon Studio and on the to left corner click on SiFveTools -> Create a Software Example Project -> Create a new Validation Software Project.
 <img width="800" height="400" alt="image" src="https://github.com/user-attachments/assets/5ac4255e-925d-4c41-aa3a-959ca169f5c7" />

 2. On the box that appears on screen find 'Select Target' section and select 'sifive-hifive1'.
+And click on 'Finish'.
 <img width="800" height="400" alt="image" src="https://github.com/user-attachments/assets/d772f239-c338-4591-a83c-77554ce13c3a" />

+3. Close the debug configuration box and then replace the main.c with the [polynomial_regression.c]()